andyhecd/SAP-HRF-to-SAP-CP-BR-Migration-Tool/README.md

     > ***Note:*** Setup the xs command line by following this link: https://developers.sap.com/tutorials/hxe-ua-install-xs-xli-client.html

-13. Execute the below command from the same folder where the mtar file is downloaded
+9. Execute the below command from the same folder where the mtar file is downloaded

     ```sh
-    xs deploy trp_xsa_migr_tool.mtar
+    xs deploy trp-migr-tool-dev_1.0.0.mtar
     ```

-14. Refer to SAP Note: ***3007851*** on the usage of the tool
+10. Refer to SAP Note: ***3007851*** on the usage of the tool

 ___